Sneak Peek: The three most common software engineering interview questions.

-Software engineering does not necessarily include straightforward career paths.
+Software engineering does not necessarily consist of a straightforward career path.

 Unlike some other roles, like product manager, software engineers can have various job titles and responsibilities, each of which may influence the specific direction of that person.

 Nevertheless, a general career path is common for most software engineers working today.
 It may look something like this:

 The Software Engineer Career Path

-Let's take a look at the engineering career path.
+Let's take a closer look at the engineering career path.

 The beginning of your computer science career is Junior Software Engineer.

-Junior engineers are typically freshly graduated or candidates with little previous experience.
+Junior engineers are usually fresh graduates or candidates with little previous experience.

-Nevertheless, your job duties as a junior engineer will still involve the development of software according to particular requirements.
+Nevertheless, your job duties as a junior engineer will still involve software development according to particular requirements.